GoatGod-spec/capstone-1/README.md

 Git Bash, Java 17 or higher, and Intellij

 🤝 Contributing
-I'd like to say my thanks to my talent team/classmates of YearUp of UntappedPotential, I couldn't have done it without reaching out for your help and solidifying learning the code on this capstone journey.
+I give my thanks to sites like W3schools they helped me alot throughout this jounrey and, I'd like to say my thanks to my talent team/classmates of YearUp of UntappedPotential, I couldn't have done it without reaching out for your help and solidifying learning the code on this capstone journey.